How Artificial Intelligence Sees, Hears, and Relates Concepts

-Ensuring a consistent perception of the world by humans and machines is not only foundational for a Video Search company like ours, it is also key to evolve machines so that they can empathize and collaborate with humans to devise win/win outcomes.
+Ensuring a consistent perception of the world by humans and machines is not only foundational for a Video Search company like muse.ai, it is also key to evolve artificial intelligence so that it can empathize and collaborate with humans to devise win/win outcomes.

 In this context, I gave the following presentation (at SecondHome) and described: